Azure/azure-sdk-for-go/documentation/MIGRATION_GUIDE.md

 ### Error Handling

-There is some minor changes in the error handling.
+There are some minor changes in the error handling.

 - The errors returned by the SDK now are always of type `runtime.ResponseError` in `github.com/Azure/azure-sdk-for-go/sdk/internal/runtime` package which implements the `HTTPResponse` interface and `NonRetriableError` interface from `github.com/Azure/azure-sdk-for-go/sdk/azcore` package.
 - When there is an error in the SDK request, in the old version (`services/**/mgmt/**`), the return value will all be non-nil, and you can get the raw HTTP response from the response value.
 In the new version (`sdk/**/arm**`), the first return value will be empty and you need to cast the error to `HTTPResponse` interface to get the raw HTTP response.
 When the request is successful and there is no error returned, you will need to get the raw HTTP response in `RawResponse` property of the first return value.